chef/chef-web-docs/content/chef_solo.md

 }
 ```

-and like the following in the Chef Language:
+and like the following in the Ruby DSL:

 ```ruby
 name 'test'